How to have Courageous Conversations

-- Call 9-1-1 in a health emergency – the Good Samaritan law can protect people from certain criminal charges (like simple possession) if they overdose or call 9-1-1 after witnessing an overdose.
+- Call 9-1-1 in case of overdose – the Good Samaritan law can protect people from drug possession charges if they experience or call 9-1-1 after witnessing an overdose.

 Help is available

-If you or someone you know needs overdose prevention or substance use support, please consult your family doctor or dial 8-1-1, a free telephone resource that provides 24/7 non-emergency advice and support.
+If you or someone you know needs overdose prevention or substance use support, talk to your family doctor or dial 8-1-1, a free telephone resource that provides 24/7 non-emergency advice and support.

 Read more about how to have…

-- First Nations Health Authority: The Do’s and Don’ts When Talking About Substance Use
+- The Do’s and Don’ts When Talking About Substance Use

 - Helping a Friend You’re Worried About